Eyelid Surgery (Blepharoplasty)

 • Bulges above the upper eyelid crease

-Eyelid surgery involves very fine incisions that follow the natural contours and creases of the eye in order to minimize the appearance of scars afterwards.
-Our work on the upper eyelid is done through an incision placed in the crease (or its ideal location if there is no crease) between the eyebrow and the lid itself, while the incision for the lower lid runs just beneath the row of eyelashes below the eye.
-At our practice, a specially designed laser is sometimes the tool of choice for this procedure.
-The laser offers several advantages when working with the eyelids: it puts less stress on the delicate skin and it minimizes bleeding and bruising by sealing severed blood vessels as it cuts.
-Once the incisions have been made, the lids are separated from the underlying muscle.
-The excess skin and fat underlying the separated muscle fibers are removed, and the cuts are sewn back together.
+Upper blepharoplasty specifically targets the upper eyelids.
+It involves very fine incisions that follow the natural contours and creases of the eye in order to minimize the appearance of scars afterwards.
+At our practice, a specially designed laser is sometimes the tool of choice for upper eyelid surgery.
 The laser can be adjusted to project a wider-spread beam and serves to rejuvenate the surrounding skin with brief applications of its light, which vaporize the superficial skin layers.

 Lower Eyelid Surgery